quantumghent/TensorTutorials/lectures/2-TensorNetworks/TensorNetworks.md

 with a minor modification, the [NCON](https://arxiv.org/abs/1402.0939) notation was introduced.
 In this notation, the indices of a tensor are assigned integers, and pairwise operations happen in increasing order.
 Similarly, negative integers are assigned to open legs, which determine their resulting position.
-For example, the diagram from {image}`network` can be written as:
+For example, the [diagram above](network) can be written as:

 ```{code-cell} julia
 B = rand(2, 2, 2, 2)